Master in Law

 Take a course with us

-Penn Law welcomes you to explore our classes, consider our ML degree and to learn about the law by taking a course with us.
-Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline, we are certain you will find Penn Law courses and programs of study that interest you and meet your needs.
+Penn Law welcomes you to explore our community and programs, consider our ML degree and learn about the law by taking a course with us.
+Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline, we are certain you will find Penn Law courses and programs of study that interest you and meet your needs.**

 Penn Graduate Students: Earn a Certificate in Law